tamato/achaea_mudlet/occultist/domination.md

 <target> <command>.
 Doing this is quite difficult for the soulmaster
 though, so you will be restricted to doing it once every few seconds.

+- <> begins to tumble towards the <>.
+ - ORDER target to walk in a direction to stop their movement.
+ - Would DIVE work here?
+- ORDER DIVE to force prone
+- eat time with eat commands?
+- force generosity
+- apply a salve
+- If target starts to tumble, force them to move to end the tumble
+- force to FOCUS to lose balance/eq
+- touch a tattoo
+- do they have a heal command, to heal me with?

 -------------------------------------------------------------------------------